 Replacing a Lost Registration in Washington

-On this page you'll find a general overview of the steps to take if you need to replace your vehicle registration and tabs.
+Keep reading for an overview of the steps to take if you need to replace your vehicle registration and tabs.

-- Complete and sign an Affidavit of Loss/Release of Interest (Form TD-420-040).
+- Complete and sign the Affidavit of Loss section of an Affidavit of Loss/Release of Interest (Form TD-420-040).

 - All owners listed on the registration must sign the form.

 - Have your signature(s) notarized, OR wait to sign the form in front of a DOL agent.

 - Pay the applicable replacement fee with cash or check.

 - Fees differ based on what you are replacing—see our Fees section below for a breakdown.

 Submit your form and payment EITHER in person or by mail to your local DOL office.